dilhan/DepthChartPro/README.md

 # Depth Chart Pro API Service

-This document will guide you through the initial setup to get the `DepthChartPro` solution running.
+This document will guide you through the information about `DepthChartPro` solution.

 ### Prerequisite
 - .NET 6.0